Search and Matching for Adoption from Foster Care: Preliminaries

-Before we provide a characterization of agents' utilities, some notation has to be introduced.
-Assume child $c$ is active at the current time step and let $f$ be an arbitrary family.
-For any $s \in S$, let $b_{cf}(s) = |\{f' \in M_c(s) \mid \val{c}{f'} > \val{c}{f} \}|$ denote the number of families in $M_c(s)$ that $c$ likes better than $f$.
-Further, we let $\bp{c}{f}{s} = (1 - p)^{b_{cf}(s)}$ denote the probability that at the current time step $c$ will not match with any family that $c$ prefers over $f$.
-We use $(z)^+$ as shorthand-notation for $\max\{z,0\}$.
-The (expected) utility of agent $i$ under strategy profile $s$ is denoted by $\ut[FS]{i}{s}$ in FS and $\ut[CS]{i}{s}$ in CS.
-Whenever it is clear from context whether we are referring to FS or CS we will simply write $u_i(s)$.
-We can now characterize agents' utilities via balance equations.
+We define agents' utilities at a time step and characterize their flow utilities in both FS- and CS-induced stochastic games.
+Assume child $c$ is active at the current time step and that active families are yet to be determined.
+Let $f$ be an arbitrary family.
+For any $s \in S$, let $b_{cf}(\strat{}{}) = |\{f' \in M_c(\strat{}{}) \mid \val{c}{f'} > \val{c}{f} \}|$ denote the number of families in $M_c(\strat{}{})$ that $c$ likes better than $f$.
+Further, let $\bp{c}{f}{s}$ denote the probability that $c$ will \emph{not} match with any other family that $c$ prefers over $f$ at the current time step.
+Noting that for any child $c$ the probability that a mutually interested family $f'$ is active at the current time step and a suitable match is $\lambda p$, it follows immediately that $\bp{c}{f}{s} = (1 - \lambda p)^{b_{cf}(\strat{}{})}$ for both FS and CS.